Skills pexoai-agent

 pexoai-agent

-Low Risk ⚙️ External commands🌐 Network access📁 Filesystem access🔑 Env variables
+Medium Risk ⚡ Contains scripts⚙️ External commands🌐 Network access📁 Filesystem access🔑 Env variables

 Supports: Claude Codex Code(CC)